PS 297 - Environmental Politics Research Guide

 - Use more general terms, as opposed to the more specific terms used for searching for articles.
 E.g., if you want books about the politics of the marbled murrelet and logging old growth forests, you may want to expand your search to forest policy + endangered species + Pacific Northwest.

-- UO WorldCat searches for articles, and many other formats besides books.
-To limit to books, click on 'book' under format on the left side.
+- LibrarySearch finds articles, and many other formats besides books.
+To limit to books, click on 'book' under 'Resource Type' on the left side.
+Note: you may need to click on "More options" to limit to books.

 - You may get more or better results if you do a Subject Heading search for a broad term.
-To do a search by Subject, go to Advanced Search and pull down the menu to Subject.
-You also can click on the subject heading links in the full record display for a book that you like, to get more like it.
+To do a search by Subject, go to Browse Search and pull down the menu to Subject.
+You also can click on the subject heading links under 'Details' for a book that you like, to get more like it.
 For instance, in the above search I found the subject heading "Forest policy" -- which found me more potentially relevant books.
 Here is a small selection of potentially useful subject headings:

 - [Topic] - Environmental aspects (e.g. "Free trade - Environmental aspects")